 I am exceedingly proud of this program, which has, on all levels, surpassed our expectations.

 Aviad A. Stollman, Global Director

 Rochelle has managed the Azrieli Fellows Program since its establishment in 2007.
 She is responsible for conceptualizing and operating the program, working with university managements and leading academic figures, as well as Fellows and program staff.
-Rochelle comes from a rich background in philanthropy, business and international relations.
+Rochelle comes from a background in philanthropy, business and international relations.
 She coordinated worldwide brand accounts for local and international advertising agencies and played central roles in a number of philanthropic organizations supporting the State of Israel.
 She holds a bachelor’s degree in Jewish History and Land of Israel Studies, and certification in teaching and tour guiding.
-Rochelle is married to Meir, a mother of two and a proud grandmother of four.
+Rochelle is married to Meir, is a mother of two and a proud grandmother of four.

 Yami (Miriam) Ben-David, Community & Projects Coordinator

 Yami is responsible for social activism in the program and for developing the alumni unit.
 She is also responsible for producing the community events during the year.
 She holds a bachelor’s degree in Sociology & Anthropology and master’s degree in Sociology of Organizations and Gender Studies, both from the Hebrew University of Jerusalem.
 Prior to joining the Azrieli Fellows Program staff, Yami coordinated the Polonsky Academy at the Van Leer Jerusalem Institute.
-Yami has a rich background in community building, group facilitation, and educational work.
-For several years now, she has been volunteering at the Jerusalem Sexual Assault Crisis Center and at the Window to Mount Zion Project for Promoting Interreligious Tolerance, as well as other organizations which promotes social change and equality.
+Yami has a background in community building, group facilitation, and educational work.
+For several years now, she has been volunteering at the Jerusalem Sexual Assault Crisis Center and at the Window to Mount Zion Project for Promoting Interreligious Tolerance, as well as other organizations which promote social change and equality.